Serafimova/delicious-pasta/README.md

     - Method - required;
     - Transport - required;

-- Edit Recipe - visible for the creator of the offer; May edit or cancel editig.;
+- Edit Recipe - visible for the creator of the recipe; May edit or cancel editig.;

 - Delete Recipe - visible for the creator of the Recipe.
 After confirm dialog may be deleted;